 - “Don’t be anxious about anything, but in everything, by prayer, petition, and thanksgiving, present your requests to God.”
 (Philippians 4:6)

-- “Do not become wearing in doing good, because at the proper time we will reap a harvest if we don’t give up!”
+- “Do not become weary in doing good, because at the proper time we will reap a harvest if we don’t give up!”
 (Galatians 6:9)

 The key words are: IF WE DON’T GIVE UP!…If we don’t give up…If…we don’t give up.

 My friend, don’t give up!
 Results will come, so you must begin to enjoy the journey!
 Try to remember that the greatest return you can ever get from doing things God’s way is forming a deeper level of trust in Him.
 Once the foundation of that trust is built, then major changes happen–in your mind!
 God is not so much concerned about removing your difficult circumstances (or removing difficult people) as He is in changing your level of trust in Him.
 He wants that foundation firm!
 And the solidifying component of that foundation is poured in by allowing Jesus to live through you–at all times!